 Solve the Problem by Sampling¶

 For small numbers of variables, even your computer’s CPU can solve minimum vertex covers quickly.
-In this example, we demonstrate how to solve the problem both classically on your CPU and on the quantum computer.
+This example demonstrates how to solve the problem both classically on your CPU and on the quantum computer.

 Solving Classically on a CPU¶

 Before using the D-Wave system, it can sometimes be helpful to test code locally.
-Here we select one of Ocean software’s test samplers to solve classically on a CPU.
+Here, select one of Ocean software’s test samplers to solve classically on a CPU.
 Ocean’s dimod provides a sampler that simply returns the BQM’s value for every possible assignment of variable values.

 >>> from dimod.reference.samplers import ExactSolver >>> sampler = ExactSolver()